-EIMS will compile and submit the required documentation in support of applications for of applications for:
+EIMS will compile and submit the required documentation in support of applications for:

-- Environmental Authorisation (EA) and Waste Management License (WML) in accordance with the National Environmental Management Act NEMA (Act 107 of 1998)- Listed activity: Listing Notice 2, Activity 15 as well as various Listing Notice 1 and 3 activities as well as the National Environmental Management: Waste Act NEMWA (Act 59 of 2008)- Activity A14, B7, B10 and B11; and - Water Use Licence (WUL) in accordance with the National Water Act NWA (Act 36 of 1998).
+- Environmental Authorisation (EA) and Waste Management License (WML) in accordance with the National Environmental Management Act - NEMA (Act 107 of 1998)- Listed activity: Listing Notice 2, Activity 15 and various Listing Notice 1 and 3 activities as well as the National Environmental Management: Waste Act - NEMWA (Act 59 of 2008)- Activity A14, B7, B10 and B11; and - Water Use License (WUL) in accordance with the National Water Act NWA (Act 36 of 1998).
 Water uses: Section 21 (c), Section 21 (i) and Section 21 (g).
-A separate application for a Water Use Licence (WUL) has been lodged with the Department of Water and Sanitation (DWS) for the water use triggers.
+A separate application for a Water Use License (WUL) has been lodged with the Department of Water and Sanitation (DWS) for the water use triggers.